 A single IEEE 802 access network infrastructure can be shared among multiple access network operators by creation of virtual access networks for each of the operators.
 Effectively all functions of multiple access networks can be established through multiple instances on the same hardware, e.g., virtual LANs on bridges or virtual Access Points on IEEE 802.11 hardware.

+A virtual access network (VAN) is a software defined access network which is associated with a service provider.
+A virtual access network is implemented through the virtualized network function modules, which encapsulate physical functions and offer the common software interfaces to other functional modules of the virtual access network.
+A service provider is expected to operate the virtual access network in the same way as the real dedicated access network.

 The virtualized AN approach is different from a roaming scenario in that each access network operator has full access to their virtual slice of the access network infrastructure, instead of allowing users of different service providers to connect to the same AN.

+A virtual access network is represented by an instance which is created dynamically by the NFV orchestrator, when there is a need to establish a virtual access network for a service provider.

-Before operating such a virtualized AN, the AN has to be instantiated.
+Before operating such a virtualized AN, the virtual AN has to be instantiated.
 The access network infrastructure requires an orchestrator with the possibility to create multiple instances of the NMS, the ANC, the NAs, and the backhaul connectivity.
 The orchestrator has not only to create the virtual network entity instances but also has to establish the connections between the network entities to establish an instance of a virtual AN.
 In addition, the orchestrator has to set up the connectivity between the virtual AN and its subscription services and access routers.

+The virtual access network instantiation defines the procedure of creating a virtual environment for operating the virtual access network, including

+Creation of virtual access network instance: according to the configuration parameters in the V-NMS, the AN orchestrator creates an instance of virtual AN (V-AN) associated with the V-NMS, including one instance of virtual ANC (V-ANC); one or more instances of virtual NA (V-NA); one or more instances of virtual BH (V-BH).

+Initialization of virtual AN instances: once the V-AN is created, the instance of V-NMS communicates with the instance of V-ANC to initialize and configure the V-ANC and the attached virtual network entities, V-NA and V-BH.

+The virtual access network instantiation does not include the instantiation of network entities: CIS, SS, and AR as they may be out of the access network depending on the implementation and deployment.
+If those network entities are virtualized, such instantiation are performed by external means, which is out of scope of this specification.
+However, the instantiation of such network entities may be managed and controlled by the same NFV orchestrator if they share the same physical computing resources.

+The virtual access network instantiation may include the instantiation of NMS if it is a part of access network, depending on the implementation and deployment case.
+Through the MMI, or pre-configuration, the NFV orchestrator of access network creates an instance of virtual NMS (V-MNS) which is a software entity used to communicate with the service provider and manage the virtual access network operation.

+The virtual access network initialization may follow similar procedure described in chapter 7.1.4

 Roles and Identifiers